YourongYe/AWS/AWS Certified Developer Associate Exam/key_concepts.md

 1. SSH(use terminal and use ssh commnad): Mac and Linux (key file needed)
 2. Putty: all Windows version (key file needed, file conversion needed)
 3. EC2 Instance Connect(from the AWS console): all applicable

+# EC2 Instance Connect
+- No need to use your key file that was downloaded
+- The “magic” is that a temporary key is uploaded onto EC2 by AWS
+- Need to make sure the port 22 is still opened!